 \section{Cost Estimation of Baselines}

 Our goal is to find the best performing system in passage re-ranking in a budget-constrained scenario.
 We define budget as a financial unit, where we estimate the prices for different paid APIs.
-For supervised models in our baseline, it becomes extremely challenging to estimate the budget in terms of financial unit as the models are hosted offline.
+For supervised models in our baseline, it becomes extremely challenging to estimate the budget in terms of financial units as the models are hosted offline.
 They are not typically hosted by organizations where users can pay for the service.
 Thus, the costs between supervised and unsupervised methods are not directly comparable.
 For simplicity, in this work, we assume zero cost for supervised models.
 However, there are other costs exclusive to supervised models that are not negligible.
 These costs are likely to worsen the performance of these systems in real life.
-For example: \paragraph{1) Data collection and annotation costs.} It is difficult to find good quality training data for any task.
-It becomes specially challenging for niche domains where there are not enough training data.
+For example: \paragraph{1) Data collection and annotation costs.} It is difficult to find good-quality training data for any task.
+It becomes especially challenging for niche domains where there are not enough training data.
 The time to find such data can be costly.
 Further, the training data needs gold labels.
 Annotating labels can be very expensive.
-For example, it may cost upto 10 USD for annotating 50 data points using Amazon MTurk~\citep{mturk}. \paragraph{2) Training time costs.} Supervised models are trained with huge amount of data.
+For example, it may cost up to 10 USD to annotate 50 data points using Amazon MTurk~\citep{mturk}. \paragraph{2) Training time costs.} Supervised models are trained with huge amounts of data.
 The training time can be very costly.
 For example, monoT5 takes 30 hours~\citep{nogueira2020document} while monoBERT takes 160 hours~\citep{nogueira2019passage}.
-For unsupervised non-LLM based approach InPars, it also has some amount of training time. \paragraph{3) Computing resources.} Supervised models need high compute resources such as GPUs or TPUs.
-Although they are considered a one-time-cost, it can be significant for a small to mid size organization.
+For unsupervised non-LLM based approach InPars, it also has some amount of training time. \paragraph{3) Computing resources.} Supervised models need high computing resources such as GPUs or TPUs.
+Although they are considered a one-time cost, they can be significant for a small to mid-size organization.
 InPars also needs computing resources to host the fine-tuned models.